singhnarotam1997/Detectron/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
-6. Ensure no regressions in baseline model speed and accuracy.
-7. If you haven't already, complete the Contributor License Agreement ("CLA").
+6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need